Infineon/IFX007T-Motor-Control/examples/For_H_bridge/README.md

 # Half Bridge setup

-Status: compiling, not tested
+Status: tested, works fine.
-Picturs follow.
+Pictures follow.

 This example shows, how you can turn a motor in both directions.
 Just take a normal DC motor.
 Connect one pin to 'U' and the other pin to 'V'.